Counting Data Content Changes

 TEXT

-type of the SQL verb that has performed the update, with values: INSERT / UPDATE / DELETE)
+Type of the SQL verb that performed the change, with values: INSERT / UPDATE / DELETE

 stat_rows